Ammayi Kosam: Reception

 Idlebrain wrote "First half of the film is full of fun and frolic.
 The second half tends to become little serious before ending up with a superb climax".
-Full Hyderabad wrote "The film is on the whole bearable, courtesy some fun-filled comedy and Prakash Raj's performance.
-Meena looks jaded and she ought to try out more powerful and original roles in the future.
-And she better reduce her girth.
-Prakash Raj, though stereotyped, is actually worth a watch".
 Andhra Today wrote "Although, the story may not sound new, power-packed scenes combined with forceful dialogue signify that the movie will make a niche for itself.
 To fit today's trend, the director attempts to make the screen-play an entertaining one, even though it may not look great".